hacetheworld/Enterprise-RAG-System/readme.md

+---

+## 💡 Why This Project Exists

+This project started from a simple thought experiment:

+> “If I were responsible for designing an enterprise-scale AI knowledge system from scratch — how would I actually build it?”

+Imagine a company saying:

+> “We need a centralized knowledge platform where employees can retrieve accurate information instantly across millions of internal documents.”

+This repository is my attempt to approach that problem like a real engineering team would.

+Not just building the application itself — but thinking through:
+- architecture decisions
+- tradeoffs
+- scalability
+- retrieval quality
+- security
+- observability
+- deployment strategy
+- repository structure
+- CI/CD
+- production reliability

+The goal is not to build another chatbot demo.

+The goal is to explore how a production-grade enterprise RAG system could actually be designed and delivered.

 # Enterprise Knowledge Assistant

 > Production-grade RAG platform built for scalable, secure, and grounded AI retrieval over enterprise documents.

 ---

 ## 🚀 What is this?